Here you will find the latest Coronavirus Advice and Information updates.

 Responses to frequently asked questions regarding SEND support in Wolverhampton during Covid-19 measures can be accessed at FAQs - SEND Support during Covid-19.

-The Wolverhampton Information, Advice and Support Service (IASS), Wolverhampton Local Offer and Multi-Agency Safeguarding Hub (MASH) for social care queries are also good first points of contact.
+The Wolverhampton Information, Advice and Support Service (IASS), information found in the Local Offer and Multi-Agency Safeguarding Hub (MASH) for social care queries are also good first points of contact.

 Wolverhampton IASS are providing updates on advice and information through their social media channels on Facebook and Twitter @wolvesIASS.